 Germany is helping the Kenyan government to facilitate economic growth, achieve sustainable poverty reduction and eliminate social disparities.

 During government negotiations in November 2020, the German government committed 117.5 million euros in new funding for Kenya.
 Of this amount, 79.5 million euros was earmarked for Financial Cooperation and 38 million euros for Technical Cooperation.

-Furthermore, the BMZ is also providing funds under its special initiatives "ONE WORLD – No Hunger" and "Tackling the root causes of displacement, reintegrating refugees".
+Furthermore, the BMZ is also providing funds under its special initiatives “Transformation of Agricultural and Food Systems” and “Displaced Persons and Host Countries”.

 The following core areas of cooperation have been agreed upon with the Kenyan government:

 - Sustainable economic development

 The support that Germany provides is contingent on Kenya's making progress in its efforts to fight corruption.
 Because there were serious cases of corruption in the Kenyan health sector which were never resolved, Germany decided to discontinue its activities in the health sector as of 2018.